davisjam/vuln-regex-detector/README.md

 # Supported OSes

-The configuration code works on Ubuntu 16.
+The configuration code works on Ubuntu (tested on Ubuntu 16).
 Everything else should work on any Linux.
 Open an issue if you want other distros/OSes and we can discuss.